aws-lite/aws-lite.org/app/docs/index.md

 //   }
 // }

-// Use the lower-level client to fire a GET request by specifying the AWS service name and endpoint await aws({
+// Use the lower-level client to fire a GET request by specifying a `service` and `endpoint` await aws({
   service: 'lambda',
   endpoint: '/2015-03-31/functions/$function-name/configuration',